 Should my child have an EpiPen®?

-An ASCIA action plan for anaphylaxis describes what to do if your child has an allergic reaction and when to give the EpiPen®.
-This is the only plan that should be provided with your EpiPen.
-A copy of this ASCIA action plan can be found at www.allergy.org.au
+An action plan for anaphylaxis is a document that describes what to do if your child has an allergic reaction and when to give the EpiPen®.
+A copy of this action plan can be found at www.allergy.org.au

-A copy should be kept with each of your child’s EpiPens, so that if your child has an allergic reaction, you can follow the recommended action.
+A copy should be kept with each of your child’s EpiPens, so that if your child has an allergic reaction, you can follow the recommended actions.